IAmNini/project-2/README.md

   }
 ```

-Rendering the information is done by mapping trough the given state after getting the information from the API, by mapping we have access to:
+Rendering the information is done by mapping trough the fetched information after getting it from the API, by mapping we have access to:
 - `e.flight_number` - Flight Number
 - `e.mission_name` - Mission Name
 - `e.launch_year` - Flight date